DRadulovich/perazzi-site/V2-PGPT/V2_PreBuild-Docs/V2_Company-Info-Docs/V2_athletes.md

 His coaching philosophy centers on fundamentals, mental focus, and confidence in equipment.
 As assistant national coach, he has traveled with Team USA to numerous World Championships and Olympics.
 Many athletes credit his calm demeanor for their success, describing a sense of “calm confidence” when Mike is behind them on the line.

 Mike’s own background includes competition in American trap, skeet, and sporting clays.
 The source portrays him as a “true student of the shotgun” who experimented extensively and now passes that knowledge to students.
-In 2023, he was inducted into the NSSA–NSCA Hall of Fame as a coach, an honor he accepted humbly, crediting his students[79][80].
+In 2023, he was inducted into the NSSA–NSCA Hall of Fame as a coach, an honor he accepted humbly, crediting his students.

 ##### 3.2.2.2 Relationship with Perazzi & Equipment